3 US-based economists win Nobel for research on wages, jobs

 Angrist and Imbens won their half of the award for working out the methodological issues that allow economists to draw solid conclusions about cause and effect even where they cannot carry out studies according to strict scientific methods.

-Card's work on minimum wage was an example of a “natural experiment."
+Card's work on minimum wage was an example of a “natural experiment," or a study based on observation of real-world data.
 The problem with such experiments is that it can sometimes be difficult to isolate cause and effect.
 For example, if you want to figure out whether an extra year of education will increase a person’s income, you can simply compare the incomes of adults with one more year of schooling to those without.

 Yet there are many other factors that may determine whether those who got an extra year of schooling are able to make more money.
 Perhaps they are harder workers or more diligent and would have made more money than those without the extra year even if they did not stay in school.
 These kinds of issues cause economists and other social science researchers to say “correlation doesn’t prove causation.”